 But in light of the plastic pollution crisis, does the Royal British Legion need to rethink the design of the plastic and paper poppy, and how can we show support this year with plastic free poppy alternatives?

 It all began in 1921 to help veterans find employment and housing after the First World War and since then it has grown year on year.

-The use of a poppy as a symbol of remembrance was inspired by the WWI poem ‘In Flander’s Fields’, and it has since been adopted by many nations, especially in the run up to Armistice Day.
+The poppy was one of the only flowers to grow on the otherwise empty and barren battlefields of WWI after the war and it’s significance as a symbol of remembrance was inspired by the WWI poem ‘In Flander’s Fields’, which describes their abundance.
+It has since been adopted by many nations, especially in the run up to Armistice Day.

-Every year, like many, I have worn a poppy to support those in need and as a reminder to remember anyone who has been a victim of conflict.
-This year though, I remember thinking to myself that I should wait this time round and buy one closer to Armistice Day, simply because I usually find that I lose them and end up buying several.
+Last year though, I thought to myself that I should wait this time round and buy one closer to Armistice Day, simply because I usually find that I lose them and end up buying several.

-That’s when it struck me, that I can’t be the only one losing them and that if lots of people are losing them, it stands to reason that the plastic attached to them is not making its way to a recycling bin and is instead, most likely, littering the streets and eventually (It gets repetitive saying this), our rivers and oceans.
+If lots of people are losing them, it stands to reason that the plastic attached to them is not making its way to a recycling bin and is instead, most likely, littering the streets and eventually of course, making its way down drains where it will pollute our beautiful rivers and oceans.

 If you haven’t seen them already, I recommend watching the videos below to see for yourself the true extent of the problem.
 I don’t know how anyone can watch them and not be moved.

 Look out for plastic water bottle on the plane journey in the above video, it would be nice if they could practice what they preach.